Craft Passion

 Cocoon Hanging Seat Pattern

 This Cocoon Hanging Seat is about 28″ wide and 82″ in height, the length is extendable with added knitted loops.
-The hemisphere-shaped seat portion is knitted with the garter stitch short row method, the exact same method I used in knitting the red poufΒ which also uses Bobbiny ropes.
+The hemisphere-shaped seat portion is knitted with the garter stitch short row method, the exact same method I used in knitting the red pouf which also uses Bobbiny ropes.
 After the round bottom is done, pick up stitches along the edge to knit the tapered back of the seat and work all the way up.
 Finish off the seat with a nice border on the opening and a loop at the top.
 All the details on knitting this Cocoon Hanging Seat are in the pattern and instruction section below

 Hanging Seat Pattern

 I hang it just above the floor level so that my son can climb in and out easily.
-It is also safer to be at a lower height to avoid any serious injuries if any mishap happened, you know… boys will be boys…
+It is also safer to be at a lower height to avoid any serious injuries if any mishap happens, you know… boys will be boys…

 cocoon hanging seat knit pattern